kwabenasapong/openpldoc/manual/source/android.rst

 .. image:: pics/droid_configure.png

 The first step is to configure the server settings you will use with your phone.
-You can find these instructions and settings here: :ref:`remote_tab`.
+You can find these instructions and settings in the OpenLP desktop application under :ref:`remote_tab`.

-**Note:** To use the Android application you will need to be on the same wireless network as the main computer.
+**Note:** To use the Android application you will need to be on the same network as the main computer.

 Select the :guilabel:`Server` button and enter the :guilabel:`Serve on IP address` found in :ref:`remote_tab`.
 After entering the IP address in the box select